cerdmann/spring-boot-lab/README.md

     ![alt text](screenshots/start-pipeline.png "Click to start the pipeline")

   * The initial pull could take a while as it grabs the Docker image
-  * Once the build box starts blinking, double click on it to check on progress
+  * Once the build box starts blinking, click on it to check on progress